JTafej/24-25-Programming/Day 1.md

 ### Now, this is the part of the post where there is typically a "Daily Challenge."
 Please complete the following challenge and show me when you have a working program.
 We will talk about how submissions will work next class, but for now, you will just show me.

 #### Your challenge for today is to ask for 4 variables from a user, and then use those variables to write a few sentence story.
 You can decide what the variables are.
 For example, you could ask for fruits, and explain how to make a pie using all the fruits that the user inputs.
 Please show me when you are finished with this project.
 Have fun!
+#### If you need an extra challenge, try making a madlibs game.
+If you need a harder challenge, try making an empty list, and adding inputs to it from the user.
+(You may need to do some research for this...)